Mavi9412/ai-accent-builder/README.md

 Accent comparison is then performed using multiple techniques: **Dynamic Time Warping (fastdtw)** aligns pitch, MFCC, and energy features spoken at different speeds; **Pearson correlation** measures similarity in pitch and energy contours; **ratio-based timing analysis** evaluates rhythm and stress balance; and **Levenshtein edit distance** detects pronunciation and phoneme-level deviations.
 In addition, a custom **PyTorch-based pronunciation scoring model** trained on the **SpeechOcean762** dataset predicts pronunciation quality across accuracy, fluency, completeness, prosody, and overall score.

 These results are combined using a **weighted scoring system** that evaluates phoneme accuracy, pitch similarity, timing, stress, vowel quality, and fluency to produce detailed accent scores at sentence, word, and phoneme levels.
 The feedback is presented visually and audibly through the frontend, where incorrect words and phonemes are highlighted, correct British accent segments are playable, and simple improvement tips are shown.
 To support natural conversation practice, the transcribed text is also processed through British English grammar and vocabulary modules using **LanguageTool**, **FLAN-T5**, and **spaCy**, while follow-up conversational questions are generated using the **Google Gemini API**.
-All scores, sessions, and progress data are stored in a **FastAPI** backend with **SQLite**, enabling long-term progress tracking and continuous improvement through repeated practice sessions.
+The system also features a **smart monitoring dashboard** with real-time Chart.js analytics, an **adaptive course engine** that dynamically adjusts content based on user mistakes and skill level, and an **AI tutor powered by Gemini LLM** that acts as a real British English teacher — analysing mistakes, providing improvement tips, and asking follow-up questions to encourage continuous practice.
+All scores, sessions, and progress data are stored through a **FastAPI** backend with **SQLite**, with **WebSocket connections** enabling real-time feedback, ultimately helping users gradually adopt authentic British English accent patterns through personalised, data-driven learning.

 ---